albertz/python-preloaded/README.md

 Send PTY fd to server
 Wait for server to be ready
 Entering PTY proxy loop
-TF: 2.7.0
+TF: 2.3.0

 ________________________________________________________
-Executed in  246.09 millis    fish           external usr time   60.38 millis    0.08 millis   60.30 millis sys time   25.17 millis    1.66 millis   23.52 millis
+Executed in  261.56 millis    fish           external usr time   64.24 millis  542.00 micros   63.70 millis sys time   33.59 millis  163.00 micros   33.43 millis
 ```
 As you see, the startup time is now very fast.
-This demo is on a fast filesystem.
+This is also just as fast when executed at a later time,
-On a slow filesystem, the difference can be much larger.
+when the files are not cached anymore.

 ## Method 2: Process pool